Spot Me

 Behaviors

-Working out is an essential part of his routine.
-He started researching proper form after a serious injury, not realizing he'd been doing the exercise incorrectly the whole time.
+Working out is an essential part of their routine.
+They started researching proper form after a serious injury, not realizing they'd been doing the exercise incorrectly the whole time.

 Goals

-To consistently improve his form to optimize progress and see results like a new 'personal best' in weight carried.
+To consistently improve their form to optimize progress and see results like a new 'personal best' in weight carried.

 The Lifting Newbie